lupyuen/lupyuen.github.io/src/cbor.md

 ## Enter LoRaWAN Commands

-Let's enter some LoRaWAN Commands to join The Things Network and transmit a Data Packet!
+Let's enter the LoRaWAN Commands to join The Things Network and transmit a Data Packet!

-1. Log on to The Things Network, browse to our Device and copy these values...
+1. Log on to __The Things Network__.
+Browse to our Device and copy these values...

     __JoinEUI__ (Join Extended Unique Identifier)